datacommonsorg/docsite/custom_dc/data_cloud.md

   -  **Task timeout** > **Number of retries per failed task**: **3**
 1. Click **Create** to save the job (but not run it yet).

-{#env-vars}
+{:.#env-vars}
 Now set environment variables:

 1. Click the **Variables and Secrets** tab.
 1. Click **Add variable**.
 1. Add names and values for the following environment variables:
-- `USE_CLOUDSQL`: set to `true`
+- `USE_CLOUDSQL`: Set to `true`.
-- `DC_API_KEY`: set to the API key for your instance
+- `DC_API_KEY`: Set to your API key.
-- `INPUT_DIR`: set to the Cloud Storage bucket and input folder that you created in step 2 above.
+- `INPUT_DIR`: Set to the Cloud Storage bucket and input folder that you created in step 2 above.
-- `OUTPUT_DIR`: set to the Cloud Storage bucket (and, optionally, output folder) that you created in step 2 above.
+- `OUTPUT_DIR`: Set to the Cloud Storage bucket (and, optionally, output folder) that you created in step 2 above.
 If you didn't create a separate folder for output, specify the same folder as the `INPUT_DIR`.
-- `CLOUDSQL_INSTANCE`: set to the full connection name of the instance you created in step 3 above.
+- `CLOUDSQL_INSTANCE`: Set to the full connection name of the instance you created in step 3 above.
-- `DB_USER`: set to a user you configured when you created the instance in step 3, or to `root` if you didn't create a new user.
+- `DB_USER`: Set to a user you configured when you created the instance in step 3, or to `root` if you didn't create a new user.
-- `DB_PASS`: set to the user's or root password you configured when you created the instance in step 3.
+- `DB_PASS`: Set to the user's or root password you configured when you created the instance in step 3.
-- `DB_NAME`: if you set it to a name other than `datacommons`
+- `DB_NAME`: Only set this if you configured the database name to something other than `datacommons`.
 1. Click **Done** and **Update** to save.

-## Upload data files to Google Cloud Storage
+## Manage your data

-Note: If you plan to run the data management container locally, skip this step and see instead ....
+### Step 1: Upload data files to Google Cloud Storage

 1. Go to https://console.cloud.google.com/storage/browse and select your custom Data Commons bucket.
 1. Navigate to the folder you created in the earlier step.